 Ezequiel T. SilvaCampinas, Brazil

-Ezequiel Theodoro Da Silva is the newest IGFA International Committee Member from Sao Paulo, Brazil.
-Da Silva was the first president of the Brazilian Sport Fisherman Society and now collaborates with the Brazilian Federation of Brazilian Fishermen.
-He has published several books on fishing and is currently webmaster of Portal Kalua of Pesca Esportiva.
-Ezequiel plans to facilitate the dialog between IGFA and the Brazilian associations of fishermen and recruit new IGFA members.
-He is a retired professor and is now working as an associate professor at the State University of Campinas, Brazil.
-Da Silva practices catch and release and is a staunch conservationist.
-IGFA welcomes him to our International Committee.
+Ezequiel Theodoro Da Silva is an IGFA International Committee Member from Campinas, State of Sao Paulo, Brazil.
+Da Silva was the first president of the Brazilian Sport Fisherman Society, now extinct.
+He was the chairman and coordinated the 7th World Recreational Fishing Conference (7WRFC) that took place in Campinas in 2014.
+He has published two books on fishing: Sport fisherman's commitments and skills (1999) and Extraordinary fishing stories (1999).
+Since he became a representative Ezequiel has been facilitating the dialog between IGFA and various Brazilian associations of fishermen and recruiting new IGFA members.
+He is a retired professor now working as an associate professor at the State University of Campinas.
+Da Silva practises catch and release, considering himself an advocate for ethical and sustainable fishing.

 Ian Arthur De SulockiNiteroi, Brazil

 Ian-Arthur De Sulocki has been a sport angler since 1989.
 An experienced tournament angler and writer, he has written for multiple fishing magazines since 1993 promoting catch-and-release and other ethical fishing practices.
 He has been a big advocate of conservation through education and has been involved in youth and guide education programs to ensure sustainable fishing practices in Brazil.
 Most recently he has been working with indigenous people in remote areas of Brazil to develop sustainable recreational fishing operations that make a positive economic impact.

 Philip G. Greenman